South Korea Confirms It Will Build Nuclear Submarines

 The single most strategic implication of Jang Bogo N is what it could become.
 Once South Korea operates nuclear-powered hulls capable of remaining at sea for months on end, the technical leap to a sea-based nuclear deterrent — a future ROK SLBM, perhaps — becomes much shorter.

 Seoul has been very careful in its public messaging.
-President Lee has explicitly said the Jang Bogo N is not a nuclear-weapons platform.
+Seoul has explicitly said the Jang Bogo N boats will be conventionally armed, stressing that it will meet its non-proliferation obligations.
 Western analysts read the announcement differently: an investment of this scale, justified by this kind of programme name, is exactly what you build if you want the option, not the immediate capability.

 Where the Aircraft Industry Fits In